Fuzion: Resolving actions

 Under standard rules, Fuzion offers two ways to resolve actions with dice.
 A Referee can pick either using three six-sided dice (3d6), like the HERO System, or one ten-sided die (d10), like the Interlock System used in Cyberpunk and Mekton.
 Using 3d6 for checks subjects it to the more predictable "bell curve" and has a higher probability of success.
 Using a d10 is more unpredictable and adds a level of uncertainty and suspense.
 When using d10, the DV values are set lower than when using 3d6.

-Another aspect of Fuzion's flexibility is the easy adaptation to the use of d12 or d20 dice for making checks.
+Another aspect of Fuzion's flexibility is it is adaptable to using of d12 or d20 dice for making checks.
 Consult the table below for variations of the Difficulty Values by die type:

 The resolution formula is: Stat + Skill + Die Roll vs. Difficulty Value (DV).
 When an action is opposed by another character or two characters are competing to complete the same action, the formula becomes Stat + Skill + Die Roll vs. Stat + Skill + (Die Roll or +X).
 Combat resolution is similar to an opposed skill check.
 If a character's Stat + Skill already meets or exceeds the DV, it is usually considered an automatic success without making a die roll.

 There is also the optional rule of Critical Successes and Critical Failures.
 If using a d10, rolling a 10 is a Critical Success, and allows a second roll.
 The result of the second roll is added to the first to calculate the result.
 Further 10's may be rerolled.
 A roll of 1 is a critical failure and you subtract 1d10 from your total.
 When using 3d6; a roll of all sixes, (an 18), is a Critical Success, and two additional dice can be rolled and added to the result.
 A roll of three ones, (a 3), is a Critical Failure, (even if all you only needed to roll was a 3 to succeed the check), and subtract 2d6 from the total.
 A Critical Failure may represent something more disastrous happening to the character as the Referee sees fit.
 A Critical Failure on a Lockpicking task, for example, could trigger a silent alarm the character wasn't aware of.